coatespt/cursor-twitter/SESSION_NOTES.md

 Do the following.
 (You may need to adjust the directory names.)

-cd to cursor-twitter.
+- cd to cursor-twitter.

-python3 parser/parser.py ../twits/msg_input_3 ../twits/msg_output_3
+- python3 parser/parser.py ../twits/msg_output_language ../twits/msg_output_3

 The parser can be run with an optional --num-workers flag the gives the number of processing threads to be applied to the parsing.
 The speedup is roughly proportional to this value up to the number of hardware cores on your machine (which on this antique iMac is four.)

-python parser.py input_dir output_dir
+- python parser.py input_dir output_dir

 ## Go Utility to do Language Identification on CSV files

-The lang: field in the original Tweets is crap.
-This utility post-processes the CSV files do language detection.
+The lang: field in the original Tweets is very unreliable.
+This utility post-processes the CSV files do language detection via NLP.
+(Twitter uses your environment settings.)

 This is not in the Python parser because Python language processing is agonizingly slow.
 Go is at least 200 time faster than doing it in Python.

 It also seems to do a noticeably better job classifying than the Python library.

 ### Build it
-make build-language-detector
+- make build-language-detector

 or

-go build -o language_detector language_detector.go
+- go build -o language_detector language_detector.go

 ### Run It
 Use -help for details.
 There are flags to turn progress off and to set the number of threads working.
 The default of 8 threads is fine on a four core machine (like mine.)